magnolima/OpenAI-Delphi/README.md

 # OpenAI-Delphi
 **A simple wrapper for the GPT-3 OpenAI API using Delphi.**

-2022-03-16 - *Update: now using text-davinci-002 engine*

-2022-03-28 - *Update: just a kickoff to files and fine tunes*
+2022-04-20 - *Update: Demo was updated and we had some fix to use of memory table, so the old engines where removed* 2022-03-28 - *Update: just a kickoff to files and fine tunes* 2022-03-16 - *Update: now using text-davinci-002 engine*

-!!!THE DEMO PROVIDED IS OUTDATED!!!

 This library should wrapper all the API requests.
 All the returning data will be translated into a memory table/dataset for easly of handling.